 Root Resorption from Aligners: The Micro-CT That Revealed Hidden Torsion

-Published on May 04, 2026 | Translated from Spanish
+Published on May 14, 2026 | Translated from Spanish

 A patient treated with clear aligners developed severe root resorption in a lateral incisor.
-To clarify the cause, the aligner was digitized using Micro-CT and an intraoral scan of the arch was obtained.
+To clarify the cause, the aligner was digitized using Micro-CT and an intraoral scan of the dental arch was obtained.
 The 3D pipeline, executed in 3Shape, VGSTUDIO MAX, and Geomagic Control X, revealed torsional forces not anticipated in the aligner design, exceeding the biological limit of the periodontal ligament.
-This case demonstrates that apparent biomechanics do not always match vectorial reality. 🔬
+This case demonstrates that apparent biomechanics does not always match vectorial reality. 🔬

 Micro-CT of dental aligner reveals hidden torsional forces causing severe root resorption in lateral incisor